List of Kamen Rider Build characters: Jūzaburō Namba

 Jūzaburō Namba (難波 重三郎, Nanba Jūzaburō) is the corrupt, power-hungry, and war-mongering chairman of Namba, who will do anything to attain his goals.
 He initially collaborates with Faust and Evolto to acquire the Build system for military applications, but has a secret agenda to use the Pandora Box's energy to create weapons of mass destruction.
 He also brainwashed children to act as his agents, including Sawa Takigawa.
 However, he is not completely cruel, as he is shown to be close to Nariaki Utsumi in flashbacks.

 His ultimate goal is to use the power of the Pandora Box to reform Japan and the entire world and rule it in his image.
 However, Evolto exploited him for its own agenda.
 Namba then requests aid from the Kamen Riders to oppose Evolto, but they fail and Evolto kills Namba as he is begging for his life.

 In the merged universe at the end of the series, an alternate Namba owns a metalworking factory known as Namba Machine Workshop (難波機械製作所, Nanba Kikai Seisakusho).

 Jūzaburō Namba is portrayed by Akira Hamada (浜田 晃, Hamada Akira), while Norimasa Fuke portrays his disguise as Masakuni Midō.

 Namba Children

 The Namba Children (難波チルドレン, Nanba Chirudoren) are scientists, soldiers and spies who were brainwashed by Jūzaburō Namba from an early age.
-They are positioned as sleeper agents within Touto, Hokuto and Seito to gain informatio for Namba and acquire what he needs.
+They are positioned as sleeper agents within Touto, Hokuto and Seito to gain information for Namba and acquire what he needs.